dumbie/CtrlUI/Readme.txt

 If you appreciate my project and want to support me with my projects you can make a donation through https://donation.arnoldvink.com

 | Changelog
+v1.31.0.0 (16-October-2020)
+- Added emoji's menu to the on screen keyboard.
+* Miscellaneous application improvements and fixes.

 v1.30.0.0 (28-August-2020)
 - CtrlUI now loads games from other installed game launchers.
-* Miscellaneous application improvements and fixes.

 v1.18.0.0 (5-May-2020)
 - DirectXInput now shows overlay notifications.